Can you tell me more about the Department of Public Safety?

 Pursuant to Pennsylvania law, Campus Police Officers have the same authority as municipal police officers, including arrest powers on College-owned property and contiguous streets and areas.
 Security Officers patrol campus buildings and enforce College policy and procedures.
 Security Officers assist Campus Police Officers as necessary.
 A Campus Police Officer wears a dark navy blue shirt and a security officer wears a light blue shirt.

-The e2 Emergency Alert service is a notification system that enables Lafayette students, faculty, parents and staff to receive alerts on their cell phones in the event of an emergency on campus.
+The Omnilert Emergency Alert service is a notification system that enables Lafayette students, faculty, parents and staff to receive alerts on their cell phones in the event of an emergency on campus.
 Use of the system is reserved for significant emergencies or dangerous situations involving an immediate threat to the health or safety of students or employees.
 When the system is used, an alert will be sent simultaneously to all students, faculty, and staff who have signed up.
 A short text message will describe the situation and indicate suggested action.
-You may register for this service at the following site http://publicsafety.lafayette.edu/e2campus/ All you will need is a cell phone with text messaging capabilities.
+You may register for this service at the following site https://publicsafety.lafayette.edu/omnilert/ All you will need is a cell phone with text messaging capabilities.
 There is no charge to users for signing up.
 Individual cell phone plans will apply normal charges for text messages.

 What services does the department provide?